Screen Novelties

-Screen Novelties is an American animation studio, specializing in stop motion animation.
+Screen Novelties (stylized as SCREEN NOVELTIES) is an American animation studio, specializing in stop motion animation.
 It was founded by Mark Caballero, Seamus Walsh, and Chris Finnegan.

 Overview

 Their work fuses classic cartoon sensibilities with mixed-media elements such as puppetry and miniature model photography.
 They were among the first stop motion artists to adopt an entirely digital capture system and workflow, beginning in 1999 with the pilot films that would eventually become Robot Chicken.
 Screen Novelties was integral in the launch of both Robot Chicken and Moral Orel for Cartoon Network's Adult Swim programming block.
-They also animated the stop motion SpongeBob SquarePants episodes, It's a Spongebob Christmas! and The Legend of Boo-Kini Bottom.
+They also animated the stop motion SpongeBob SquarePants episodes, It's a Spongebob Christmas!, The Legend of Boo-Kini Bottom, and Sandy's Country Christmas.